Arktanis/Arktanis/README.md

-- 👋 Hi, I’m @Arktanis
+- 👋 Hi, I’m @Mehar_Singh
 - 👀 I’m interested in ...
-Coding and making things
+Coding and Robotics
 - 🌱 I’m currently learning ...
-Software/Hardware nature
+Software/Embedded nature
 - 💞️ I’m looking to collaborate on ... anything
-- 📫 How to reach me ...
-Gmail
+- 📫 How to reach me ... mehar.21jiece002@jietjodhpur.ac.in

 <!---
 Arktanis/Arktanis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.